 The Office of Graduate and Continuing Studies administers several degree programs designed for non-traditional students.
 Our adult programs reflect the distinctive Goshen College standards of excellence, in a friendly environment of professional support.
-Four graduate degree programs are described in a separate graduate programs catalog.
+Graduate degree programs are described in a separate graduate programs catalog.

-Three undergraduate degree-completion programs are offered:
+Two undergraduate degree-completion programs are offered:

-- · B.S. in organizational leadership

-- · B.S. in social work

-- R.N. to B.S.N. degree completion for persons who have R.N. licensure
+- B.S. in social work - R.N. to B.S.N. degree completion for persons who have R.N. licensure